 We danced to bands in crowds composed of tens of thousands.
 Sang along to songs we knew and more we didn’t.
 In the darkness hundreds of glowsticks streaked the air like tracer shots in war.
 Giant inflatables bounced over dozens of light sabers pointed skyward.
 Stuffed animals impaled on sticks danced above the hot crowds, puppeted by someone just given ecstasy by a friend made seconds before.
 A man wore a dildo helmet wrapped in Christmas lights.
-Bass made the ground vibrate.
-There was noise everywhere, and at all times.
+Bass drops threw the earth off its axis.
+There was noise everywhere and at all times.

 Here’s video I took of The Flaming Lips that’s a good example of how Roo gets at night:

 I stood outside a tent late one night listening to Deadmau5 while peeping a buku thin dude with brown teeth and a cardboard sign slung ’round his neck.
 Scrawled in marker was “FREE LIGHT SHOWS — WOMEN ONLY.”
 Dude gave a cute girl, his audience of one, a pair of cereal box 3D glasses.
 He played with colorful, blinking balls, just inches from her face.
 She stared transfixed for over ten minutes.
 Throughout it all she kept herself turned from the man on stage in a giant mouse head.
 The rodent had enough lights to penetrate deep space but she preferred watching colors reflect against this dude’s rotting teeth.